 Research from J.P.
 Morgan Personal Investing found that as many as 60% of people ages 30 to 60 see the midlife period – the years spanning ages 40 to 60 – as a chance to “reinvent” themselves.
 My guess is that age 40 is a particularly ripe time for all this reinvention reverie.
 How many actually take the leap, I have no idea.

-Well, I did take the leap.
+But I did take the leap.

 I’d been trained as a journalist, and had spent most of the previous 17 years working as a reporter/editor for various publications.
 I’d always wanted to land a writing job in the Big Apple.
 This move was a way to edge my way closer toward that goal.

+About six months after moving to Wallingford, I was working as a reporter for a national financial publication in midtown Manhattan – the heart of New York City.
 About eight months after that, I made another move – to Los Angeles, for a promotion at that same publication, in a position that paid more money than I’d ever earned in my life.

 This is how quickly the pendulum can swing, no matter your age or circumstances.